What Exactly is a “Heavy Period?”

 However, if you want to avoid treatments like hormonal therapy, there are options for dealing with it that don’t involve taking drugs or supplements.
 Keep on reading for our recommended advice for how to handle a heavy period the cheaper, easier way.

 But, in the meantime you are just bleeding, a lot.
 And you might have to change your pad or tampon every single hour, causing you to lose sleep and time during the day.
 You’re also probably worried about embarrassing leaks.
 While menstrual cups (period cups) aren’t the miracle product that is going to solve all your problems, it will help you deal with your heavy period in a bit better way than with only pads and tampons.
 There are five important reasons why you should consider using a menstrual cups today.

-5 Reasons to Consider a Menstrual Cup for a Heavy Period:
+5 Reasons to Use a Period Cup for a Heavy Period: